David Collins (lieutenant governor): Judge Advocate of New South Wales

 In October 1786, after three years on half-pay stationed at Chatham, Collins volunteered for service in the proposed penal colony of New South Wales.
 On 29 November, and despite a lack of legal training, he was named Judge Advocate for the new colony and chief judge for a military court administering the New South Wales Marine Corps.
 In May 1787 he sailed aboard the First Fleet, reaching Sydney Cove in January 1788.

 Collins presided over the first criminal court in New South Wales on 11 February.
 Three convicts were found guilty with one being sentenced to 150 lashes.
 Later that month the military court headed by Collins condemned another convict, Thomas Barrett, to death by hanging.
 Barrett was the first person legally executed in colonial New South Wales.

-In 1789, Collins' court sentenced John Ruglass to 700 lashes for stabbing a woman, and condemned six soldiers to death for theft.
+In 1789, Collins's court sentenced John Ruglass to 700 lashes for stabbing a woman, and condemned six soldiers to death for theft.
 Later that year, the court sentenced convict Ann Davis to death for stealing, becoming the first woman executed in the colony.
-In September 1789, Collins recommended a pardon for a soldier who raped an 8 year old girl.
-The pardon was subsequently granted by Governor Phillip.
+In September 1789, Collins sentenced a soldier to death for the "heinous offence" of the rape of an 8 year old girl; however "being recommended by the court to the governor", the soldier's sentence was commuted to life imprisonment at the Norfolk Island penal colony by Governor Phillip.

 In 1793, two soldiers were sentenced to 500 and 800 lashes respectively for being absent without leave.
 In 1795, a spate of gang rapes resulted in several settlers and convicts being sentenced to punishment of up to 1,000 lashes.

 Collins was also appointed as Secretary to the Colony of New South Wales.
 Collins filled the three roles of Secretary, Judge Advocate and Lieutenant Governor until he left the colony for England in 1796.

 Collins took a strong interest in observing and recording the events that occurred during these early years of the British colony of New South Wales.
 He published an important two volume book called An Account of the English Colony of New South Wales which detailed the happenings from the voyage of the First Fleet in 1787 up to the departure of Governor Hunter in 1800.
 This text, in particular, remains a significant source of information about the culture and customs of the local Indigenous people, and their interaction and conflict with the colonists.
 Collins maintained a good relationship amongst the Indigenous Eora people.
 So much so that a man called Gnunga Gnunga Murremurgan took on his name and was known simply as "Collins".